Protein A Coated Surface is designed for the capture of IgG applied directly or as an antibody/antigen complex.

 0.113 ng/well of human IgG

 Recombinant Protein A (M.W.
 38.9 kDa), from Staphylococcus aureus subsp.
 Aureus, expressed in E. coli, is coated using 100 µl/tube.
-The PCR 8 strip tubes are post-coated (blocked) for low non specific binding and long-term stability.
+The PCR 8 strip tubes and plates are post-coated (blocked) for low non specific binding and long-term stability.